HongleiXie/hongleixie.github.io/contact.md

     <p>The form is provided by <a href="http://formspree.io/">Formspree.</a> Follow the directions on their site to set up the form for use.</p>
     --->
-    <p class='intro'>I always weclcome discussions and enquires regarding my work, feel free to submit your comments in the forms on the right.</p>
+    <p class='intro'>I always welcome discussions and enquires regarding my work, feel free to submit your comments in the forms on the right.</p>

   </div>
   <form action="http://formspree.io/xhonglei2007@gmail.com" method="POST">